Dictionary.com

 noun

-1. the detachable metal casting that fits onto the top of a cylinder block.
-In an engine it contains part of the combustion chamber and in an overhead-valve four-stroke engine it houses the valves and their operating mechanisms Sometimes shortened tohead
+1. Sometimes shortened to: head. the detachable metal casting that fits onto the top of a cylinder block.
+In an engine it contains part of the combustion chamber and in an overhead-valve four-stroke engine it houses the valves and their operating mechanisms

-Origin of cylinder head1
+Origin of cylinder head

 First recorded in 1880–85